Optional Arguments

 or -u

-to limit the number of unassigned sequenced reported, from 1-10000 sequences.
+to limit the number of unassigned sequenced that are reported, from 1-10000 sequences.
 By default, the value is set to 30.

 --no-error-on-invalid